- Apply to Take the Exam

 Rather than selecting from a set of options as in the Part I Examination, Part II candidates apply the medical knowledge they’ve accumulated over their training to manage specific patient scenarios in an interactive setting.

-The Part II Exam tests how a candidate applies their medical knowledge in the competencies taught in residency training including data acquisition, problem solving, patient management, systems-based practice, and interpersonal and communication skills.
+The Part II Examination tests how a candidate applies their medical knowledge in the competencies taught in residency training, including data acquisition, problem solving, patient management, systems-based practice, and interpersonal and communication skills.

 What to Expect

 - Prepare Your Space